hooroo/ey_aws/README.md

 ## Copyright

-Copyright (c) 2012 James Martelletti.
+Copyright (c) 2012 Hooroo.
 See LICENSE for details.